 Even good change is stressful.
 A new job, a promotion, moving to a new city, getting married, having a baby.
 These are great things.. and they also shake up your whole world.
 Therapy gives you a place to process the excitement, anxiety, joy and the grief for what you're leaving behind.

-Whether it's asking for a raise, telling your partner you need more support, or speaking up at a restaurant when your order is wrong, advocating for yourself can feel scary.
+Whether it's asking for a raise, telling your partner you need more support, or (scariest of all) speaking up at a restaurant when your order is wrong, advocating for yourself can feel scary.
 We can explore where this comes from, build your confidence, and practice the skills to speak up for yourself in a way that feels authentic to you.

 This doesn't mean your relationship is failing.
 It might just mean you're stuck in a pattern.
 You have the same fight about the dishes, or money, or time, and it never really gets resolved.
 Individual or couples therapy can help you understand your part in the dance to finally be able to break out of that pattern.

 Honestly?
 This is one of the best reasons to start therapy.
 Curiosity about yourself is a beautiful thing.
 Therapy is a unique space where you get to be the main character.
 You get to ask yourself big questions, explore your dreams, understand your fears, and become more fully yourself.
-It's an investment in your own growth!

 You don't need a label, a crisis, or to be "broken."
 If you're human and you have a heart and a mind, you deserve a space to tend to them.